Mounds State Park and the Mound Builders

 Most of the hiking at Mounds State Park is easy to moderate.
 Trail 5 is the longest trail (2.5 miles) and basically runs around the perimeter of the park.
 It offers hiking with some moderate climbs.
 The path is wide and the footing is good.
 In fact, it's not uncommon for runners to use the path for training.
 Trail 5 also gives hikers access to all of the other trails in the park and thus, all of the mounds and earthworks.

-The picture to the right was taken along trail 5 as it runs parallel to the White River.
+The picture above was taken along trail 5 as it runs parallel to the White River.
 There are several overlooks which provide a nice spot to relax and take in a view of the water below.

 Trail 3 is just under a mile long and meanders through the wooded center of the park.
 It gives visitors a great chance to enjoy the trees and the birds in the area. it can be picked up behind the nature center or at various points along Trail 5.

 Trail 4 is the most rugged hike at Mounds State Park.
-It's a mere .7 miles long, but includes some steep climbs/descents.
-The picture to the right here, shows the hike on Trail 4 heading into a ravine going from the campground.
+It's a mere .7 miles long but includes some steep climbs/descents.
+The picture above shows the hike on Trail 4 heading into a ravine going from the campground.
 Trail 4 can be picked up there, at the pool, or from various points along Trail 5.

 Trail 6 is the final hiking opportunity and runs between the campgrounds and canoe launch site.
 It's only .4 miles long and an easy walk.